Health of citizens in welfare State more important than anything, says Kerala HC | Law-Order

 The life of citizens is a matter of paramount importance in a welfare State else the concept would become meaningless, the Kerala High Court said on Friday.

-Justice P B Suresh Kumar, issuing directions to Central and State governments to file affidavits on treatment policies for rare diseases such as spinal muscular atrophy (SMA), said governments cannot shirk its responsibility by contending that it has no resources.
+Justice P B Suresh Kumar, issuing directions to Central and State governments to file affidavits on treatment policies for rare diseases such as spinal muscular atrophy (SMA), said governments cannot shirk their responsibility by saying they have no resources.

 The court's observation came during the hearing of a plea filed by Arif, the father of an infant Imran, who had approached the court saying he cannot ensure his son's treatment for SMA without the support of the State government.